Justin's Visitors Guide to Seattle

 Le Caviste

-Parisian wine bar with $10 Beaujolais pours and charcuterie boards that won't break your budget.
-Romantic without trying.
+Parisian wine bar owned by David and a recent James Beard nominee for wine list.
+Good charcuterie boards that won't break your budget.

 Joule